dechowjack/ClusterComputingWorkshop/P1_Basics.md

 Separate from these, the interface with the cluster is entirely in the CLI.
 There is not a graphical user interface (GUI).

 ### 1.3 Basic command line operations
 In your day to day life on an OS with a GUI, things like copy-paste or changing directories is a clicking-based operation.
 In reality, when you highlight then copy-paste text, your OS is running the CLI operations that correspond to what you’ve clicked.
 These operations are usually done in a language called *bash*.
-Below, I will list common bash commands that help with everyday use on the clusters
+Below is a list common bash commands that help with everyday use on the clusters

 | **Command** | **Purpose**             | **Example Usage**                                          | **Explanation**                                                                           |
 | ----------- | ----------------------- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------- |